cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

   name = "mongodb_repo"
   type = "mongodb"

-  # Specify the address or hostname of the endpoint of one node in the
+  # Specify the address or hostname of the endpoint of at least one node
-  # MongoDB replica set.
-You can explictly specify the host and port of
+  # in the MongoDB replica set.
+You can explictly specify the host and
-  # additional nodes, or you can mark nodes as 'dynamic' and Cyral will
+  # port of additional nodes, or you can mark nodes as 'dynamic' and Cyral
-  # identify the remaining nodes of the replication cluster.
+  # will identify the remaining nodes of the replication cluster.
   repo_node {
     name = "node_1"
     host = "mongodb-node1.cyral.com"
     port = 27017
   }

+  # You can explictly specify the host and port of additional nodes,
+  # or you can mark nodes as 'dynamic' and Cyral will identify the
+  # remaining nodes of the replication cluster.
+However, you will
+  # still have to explictly define listeners for each node's port.
   repo_node {
     name = "node_2"
     dynamic = true